PACKAGING FOR MARKETING STRATEGY

 Thus, we can understand from the above example that packaging design doesn’t just provide the rather obvious benefit of protection, information, and such – but more importantly, it plays a very important role in the marketing strategy of a product.

-In this blog, we will study a few ways in which a product’s packaging can be utilised to help its marketing strategy in order to get purchased again and again.
+In this blog, we will study a few ways in which a product’s packaging can be utilized to help its marketing strategy in order to get purchased again and again.

 1. Make it Stimulating